rohan843/cybersecurity-notes/README.md

 It is focussed on optimizing data security by ensuring effective tools, systems, and processes are in place to protect an organizations assets and data.

+One core concept of shared design architecture is **shared responsibility**.
+It means all individuals within an organization take an active role in lowering risk and maintaining both physical and virtual security.

 ### Dom.
 4: Security and Risk Management

 ### Dom.
 5: Security and Risk Management